Research

-For an overview you can take a look at my scientific publications:
+For a full, updated account you can take a look at publication databases

-or look at the brief descriptions of my work on gravitational lensing & dark matter, gravitational waves & tests of gravity, dark energy and cosmology, gravitatoinal theories and future gravitational-wave detectors.
+or look at the brief descriptions of my work on gravitational lensing, dark matter & black holes, gravitational waves & tests of gravity, dark energy and cosmology, gravitatoinal theories and future gravitational-wave detectors.

 Selected publications: